hexatomic/hexatomic.github.io/src/documentation/tooling/evaluation.md

 In the evaluation process, we have tried to approximate each candidate's potential for sustainability, which we present in the following.
+Additionally, we give the [SourceRank metric for high quality packages]() used by libraries.io, based on the actual products we would employ.

 #### Sphinx <i class="fa fa-star"></i><i class="fa fa-star"></i><i class="fa fa-star"></i><i class="fa fa-star"></i><i class="fa fa-star"></i>